How Do I Calculate Leverage in 1:300 and 1:100 Leverage

 If you have a 1,000 dollar account with leverage 300:1 you can buy a maximum of 3 lots which is equivalent to 300,000 dollars contract(3 Standard lots).

-Let us calculate profits and losses based on two examples of used leverage, based on $1,000 account:
+Let us calculate profits and losses based on two examples of used leverage, based on $1,000 dollars account:

 NB: This is the Leverage used not the Maximum leverage, If a broker gives you 300:1 leverage, but you only trade 1 lot the used leverage you are using is 100:1, But if you trade 3 contracts then the leverage you will use is 300:1 which is equivalent to Maximum leverage (300:1).